PuChenTW/gpt-extension/Readme.md

 2. Unzip the package to a local directory.

+3. Run `npm install` inside the `react-app` directory to install the Node dependencies.
-3. Open Google Chrome and navigate to the "Extensions" page by entering "chrome://extensions/" in the address bar.
+4. Open Google Chrome and navigate to the "Extensions" page by entering "chrome://extensions/" in the address bar.

-4. Enable "Developer mode" in the top right corner.
+5. Enable "Developer mode" in the top right corner.

-5. Click "Load unpacked" button in the top left corner.
+6. Click "Load unpacked" button in the top left corner.

-6. Select the unzipped directory of the extension.
+7. Select the unzipped directory of the extension.

 The extension should now be installed and ready to use.